LUMII-Syslab/qrng-client/README.md

 That will build the `test.exe` program (from `src/test/cpp/test.cpp`) that tries (twice) to get random numbers from the remote QRNG via a quantum-safe link.
 The first try is expected to return 10 random bytes.
 The second try is expected to return an error message.

-## Work in Progress...
+## Additional features available under different licenses

-For Linux, we are going to provide the "qrng" systemd service and the "qrng" Linux kernel module, which creates the /dev/qrandom0 device, which communicates with a remote QRNG web service.
+* [GNU GPLv3] Linux kernel module, which creates the /dev/qrandom0 device, which communicates with a remote QRNG web service.
+(GNU GPL license)
+  The kernel module can be obtained [here](https://github.com/LUMII-Syslab/qrng-dev-qrandom).
+  The main contributor is Krišjānis Petručeņa.

-On Windows, we are working on qrng.dll, which will provide hooks for Windows API functions CryptGenRandom, BCryptGenRandom, and RtlGenRandom.
+* [PROPRIETARY] Windows DLL with the ability to replace Windows API functions CryptGenRandom, BCryptGenRandom, and RtlGenRandom.
 These functions are used by programs compiled for Windows (e.g., openssl.exe) for obtaining random numbers.
 We re-implement these functions by returning random numbers obtained from a remote QRNG device.
+(Proprietary license, can be obtained from the Institute of Mathematics and Computer Science, University of Latvia, syslab_services at lumii.lv)

+* [PROPRIETARY] QRNG client authentication via a smartcard.
+(Proprietary license, can be obtained from the Institute of Mathematics and Computer Science, University of Latvia, syslab_services at lumii.lv)
+  We can also create a smart card with a hidden RSA private key and the corresponding certificate (RSA public key signed with our post-quantum private key).
+The card then acts as a non-transferable token to access our services.

 ## Contributors